kawatainhat02/Macbook-01/README.md

 # Macbook-01
 memo
-//The <!DOCTYPE html> declaration defines that this document is an HTML5 document
+<!DOCTYPE html> declaration defines that this document is an HTML5 document
-//The <html> element is the root element of an HTML page
+<html> element is the root element of an HTML page
-//The <head> element contains meta information about the HTML page
+<head> element contains meta information about the HTML page
-//The <title> element specifies a title for the HTML page (which is shown in the browser's title bar or in the page's tab)
+<title> element specifies a title for the HTML page (which is shown in the browser's title bar or in the page's tab)
-//The <body> element defines the document's body, and is a container for all the visible contents, such as headings, paragraphs, images, hyperlinks, tables, lists, etc.
+<body> element defines the document's body, and is a container for all the visible contents, such as headings, paragraphs, images, hyperlinks, tables, lists, etc.
-//The <h1> element defines a large heading
-//The <p> element defines a paragraph

 <!DOCTYPE html>
 <html>